 Furthermore, the misconception that polyamory automatically equates to promiscuity is starting to grate.
 Funnily enough, that’s another view that has been reserved for my female self and not my male partners.
 Because promiscuity is still regarded as an aspirational freedom in a man, but a character slight in a woman.
 As it happens, I am not promiscuous.
 But if I was…so what?
 Why should women apologise for wanting the same sexual freedom as men?

 The saddest part is, almost all of the sexist and presumptuous comments have come from women.
 Women who genuinely seem to think is is alright for a man to have more than one partner, but strange for a woman.
-And that I must have pushed *my* views onto my unsuspecting partners.
+And that I must have pushed *my* views onto my unsuspecting partner.

-I have had both monogamous and polyamorous relationships, and will likely do so again, but never did the monogamy cause such interest.
+I have previously had both monogamous and polyamorous relationships, but never did the monogamy cause such interest.
 So to those women I would like to say no I have not convinced my boyfriends to tolerate my ‘sexually predatory’ ways.
 We fell in love the same way most couples do.
 They respect my honesty and the love and commitment that I bring to the table.
 They trust that I will always be open with them because I always have been before.
 They are happy that I know my own mind well enough to live life according to my own moral compass and not by a social label.
 And they appreciate the freedom they have as a result of being in a polyamorous relationship.
 A relationship which we jointly decided to make polyamorous.

 And ladies…it is ok to be honest about your own needs and views, whatever they are.
 You can live by your own standards and still be morally upright.
 And more often than not, when you are honest and genuine the people in your life will love and respect you for it.